 I can't stress this enough.
 You should always back up your data before downloading any major updates.
 If you don't set up some backup system, you only have yourself to blame if you lose all of your data.

-Those installing macOS Catalina for the first time will have the easiest time downloading the update.
-All you have to do is click the Download button for it in the Mac App Store and follow the instructions to install it.
+Those installing macOS Big Sur for the first time will have the easiest time downloading the update.
+All you have to do is click the Software Update button on your Mac's about page.

-If you've been running the public or developer beta, you should be able to just run the Catalina installer.
-The final build of macOS Catalina should be the same as the Gold Master beta.
+If you've been running the public or developer beta, you should be able to just update Big Sur like you would normally.
+The final build of macOS Big Sur should be the same as the Gold Master beta.
 You may have to backup, erase, and reinstall the software (another reason why you need to back up!) if something goes wrong.

-If you partitioned your hard drive to test macOS Catalina
+If you partitioned your hard drive or created a volume on your Mac to test the beta of macOS Big Sur

-You may have decided to partition your Mac in order to test drive macOS Catalina so as not to mess with your daily driver.
+You may have decided to create a volume or partition your Mac in order to test drive the beta of macOS Big Sur so as not to mess with your daily driver.
 If so, you may have built up a number of files that you'd like to save.
 Make sure you back up the data on your secondary partition to make sure you don't lose anything important.

 It isn't a bad idea to keep a partition, especially if you are a fan of beta testing.
 But, you might need to free up space on your Mac.
 If so, you should remove the partition.

-Decide whether to do a clean install of macOS Catalina or carry over your current settings.
+Decide whether to do a clean install of macOS Big Sur or carry over your current settings.

 Some people prefer erasing their hard drive and starting over from scratch.
 With so many cloud-based storage services, it's much easier than it used to be to do a clean install of an operating system on Mac.
 But, you have to think about the effect it will have on your immediate workflow before making such a major change.